 I landed, took a shuttle to the car rental office and picked up my Dodge Caliber.
 This car was way bigger than I'd expected, but it was kind of nice to have plenty of space for my giant suitcases.
 One of the Top 10 Reasons to Live in Anchorage is that Alaska residents get 2 FREE checked suitcases on Alaska Airlines flights.
 This was awesome for me because I camped all week.
 My two checked bags provided me more than enough space to pack my family sized tent, sleeping bag, sleeping pad, full sized pillow, collapsible cooler, and a beach chair, plus all of my clothes and sundries.

 I camped at the same campground Leigh and I visited last year: Friends of Maleakahana.
 It's in Laie (lah-ee-ay), on Oahu, about an hour's drive from the airport on a slow 2-lane highway.
 The campground is peaceful and mostly very clean.
 It has tent camping, various cabin type structures, and full-fledged eco-cabins.
 My only complaint is that the campground had to close its flush toilets for ecological reasons and installed porto-potties instead.
 It would have been nice to get an email warning me of this, but ultimately it didn't make a huge difference to me.
 I still had a nice camping area and access to showers.
 Most importantly, I could walk from my bed to the beach in under 30 seconds.
+The campground comes equipped with animal friends including lots of chickens, some cats, and two dogs who I believe belong to the security guard.
+All the animals are friendly and get along fairly well.
+The dogs seemed to enjoy chasing the chickens, but never seemed intent on hurting them.

 Some of the chickens are bolder than others.
 This guy literally stalked me the entire week.
 Every time I prepared food he lurked around my picnic table.
 Every time I went into my tent he peaked through the screen.
 It was kind of irritating, but he wasn't aggressive and I guess I was technically on his turf.